When and why did you decide to join Ironhack?

 What does “innovation” mean to you?

-Innovation is about creating, modifying, dreaming, being constantly moving and evolving and never stopping learning new things.
+Innovation is about creating, modifying, dreaming, being constantly moving and evolving, and never stop learning.

 Any advice for the new generation of Ironhackers?